A-LevelGeography

 • 1Definition of urbanisation and its significance in geography

-• 4Differences in urbanisation rates between developed and developing countries
+• 4Differences in urbanisation patterns in developed and developing countries

 Simple Explanation

-Urbanisation means more people are moving from rural areas to cities, making cities grow larger.
-This happens because cities often offer better jobs, services, and lifestyles.
-However, urbanisation can also lead to problems like overcrowding, pollution, and inadequate housing.
+Urbanisation is when more people move from rural areas to cities, making cities grow bigger.
+This happens because cities often have better jobs, schools, and healthcare.
+However, urbanisation can also cause problems like overcrowding, pollution, and housing shortages.

 Memory Trick